 If know someone who has been arrested recently in the Atlanta metro area, then you most likely know how bail bonds work in Georgia.
 If you are currently in the process of getting someone bailed out then you have to remember that the law is based on one important principal – you are innocent until proven guilty.
 This means that even when you are arrested, you have certain rights that you are afforded.
 One of these rights is to be released on bail dependent on certain circumstances.

 Normally a judge will hear the charges brought against you before deciding whether you qualify for bail and what the amount will be set at.
 If you fail to qualify, you will need to be held in jail until you can plead your case at a trial.

-– The severity of the charges brought against you.
+- The judge will look at the severity of the charges brought against the defendant.
 The more severe the crime, the higher the bail amount will be.

-– If you have been charged with the same or other crimes.
-Multiple charges may mean that the judge will deny bail, especially if they feel that letting you out of jail will result in another crime being committed.
+- The judge will also consider a higher bond if the defendant has been charged with the same or other crimes.
+Multiple charges may mean that the judge will deny bail, especially if they feel that letting the inmate out of jail will result in another crime being committed.

-– Determining whether you are a flight risk.
-If you have the means (financial or otherwise) to flee the state or the country and seem likely to run from the charges, you will not be granted bail.
+- The judge or magistrate will also have to determine whether the incarcerated is a flight risk or not.
+If the defendant has the means (financial or otherwise) to flee the state or the country and seems likely to run from the charges, he/she will not be granted bail.